Reflecting on our Month-Long Trip to Panguitch, Utah

 - 3 weeks in Indiana - not in motorhome - July 2017

-- two ski trips - not in motorhome - January / February 2018
+- Two ski trips - not in motorhome - January / February 2018

-- weeklong traveling trip with Lindsey's mom and stepdad (plus they spent time at our house) - not in motorhome - May 2018
+- Weeklong traveling trip with Lindsey's mom and stepdad (plus they spent time at our house) - not in motorhome - May 2018

-- Moab trip where we met 3 different family/friend groups - not in motorhome - July 2018
+- Moab trip where we met 3 different family/friend groups - not in a motorhome - July 2018

 *This allows us to leave the townhouse and motorhome for other travel.*

-Living in the townhouse allows us to...
+Living in the townhome allows us to...

-- have visitors stay with us
+- Have visitors stay with us

-- have variety in outdoor activities
+- Have a variety of outdoor activities

-- get to know our community and make friends
+- Get to know our community and make friends

-- have storage for personal items, gear, etc.
+- Have storage for personal items, gear, etc.

-- leave on trips easily; low maintenance- no grass to mow, etc.
+- Leave on trips easily; low maintenance- no grass to mow, etc.

-Home to the Townhouse
+Home to our townhome

-Keith, Lexi and I slept in a little and then started to get things ready for the return home.
+Keith, Lexi, and I slept in a little and then started to get things ready for the return home.
 We decided to take a break and get breakfast at Kenny Ray’s before pulling out of the campground.
 This had been such a great trip and we didn’t want it to end, but we were also ready to get back to our townhouse life.
 Keith and I sort of feel like we live two lives and enjoy each one equally for different reasons.
 Fall would be coming to an end soon, Thanksgiving was only a couple weeks away and then we’d be looking forward to ski season.
 Time moves on and so must we!